-3.4 Logistics of manufacturing company in the organizational structure

-Role of Logistics in organizational structures of companies compare to other sectors is very variable.
-Almost each company has a different concept of logistics.
-Exceptions are companies operating in the automotive industry where logistics sections are similar in structure due to involvement in the united supply chain.
+3.4 Logistics of manufacturing company in the organizational structure operating in the automotive industry where logistics sections are similar in structure due to involvement in the united supply chain.
 Trends in the status of logistics in organizational structures are clear.
 In the past mainly manufacturing companies did not have separate sections of logistics and logistics were provided by other sections.
 The purchase department provided orders, transport and components storage, manufacturing division ensured the production planning and internal logistics and sales department was in charge of the warehouse finished goods and transportation of finished goods to customers.
-This organizational structures and some companies still use it.
-At present increasing companies where logistics is centralized (Fig. 3), the logistics division reports directly to CEO.
+This organizational structure, when the logistics are not centrally managed, belongs among functional organizational structures and some companies still use it.
+At present increasing companies where logistics is centralized (Fig. 3),the logistics division reports directly to CEO.